|No. of coats||2|

 A. Unfortunately not.
 The reason for this is that the elements such as wind, rain and sun all have a degrading effect on the amount of oil in the wood.
 For that reason, every deck will be different because of location, shelter, weather patterns and general wear and tear.

 Q. Is Osmo Decking Oil UV resistant to protect the colour of the decking?

-A. Osmo decking oil is available in three variations, clear, black and grey.
-While the black and grey colours do offer UV resistance due to the pigments suspended in the oil, the clear variation does not.
+A. As a general rule, the darker and stronger the colour is, the more UV resistance it provides.
+This is due to the pigments suspended in the oil blocking more of the UV rays.
+The clear variation (007) does not provide any UV protection.
 Decking treated with the clear version of Osmo Decking Oil will therefore be susceptible to the natural grey / silvering of the timber over time.